-Breeze Texting Update October 2019
+Breeze Texting Update as of October 2019

 Recent changes within the telecommunications industry have made text message delivery a bit more complex.
 Without getting into the weeds, Breeze has used a "shared short code" for a cost-effective way to offer free text messaging (250 per month) with minimal opt-in requirements.